Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/README.md

 **Colours**
 * The main colours I used were teal and a beige(bisque) background.
 I felt these were very neutral and inviting colours that allowed the rest of the content to stand out.

 * I left all the text the same shade of black as it really stood out from the back round.
-This is excluding so of the built in materialized links which are orange.
+This is excluding some of the built in materialized links which are orange and other nav links that are blue.
 I decided to leave them this way as I thought they really suited the style of the page.

 **typrogapgy**
 * For most of the headings on the webpage i used 'Lobster', cursive.
 I chose this so the webpage wouldnt look too bland.
 I feel this font added a fun element to the website.

 * The rest of the web page either 'Oswald', sans-serif or 'Lato', sans-serif were used as the paired nicely with the Lobster and made all the text very visable.

 # Features
 ## Exsisting Features
 * Navabar with links to each page of the web application which can be found in the top right corner.
-* Registration form.
+* Registration form for users to create a BookMarked profile.
-* Login form.
+* Login form for users to login to their profile.
-* A library where users can add books they would like to read from the search engine.
+* A library where users can add books they would like to read from searched books or featured books.
-* A serch engine to look through a database of books.
+* A serch engine to look through a database of books which can be reviewed or saved(BookMarked).
-* A list of featured example books.
+* A list of featured example books which can be reviewed or saved(BookMarked).
-* You can review searched books or featured books.
+* A review page with a form that allows you to leave a rating and comment on different titles.
-* You can view reviews left by other users.
+* You can read reviews left by other users.
 * A link to the books profile on google books.

 ## Features Still to Be Implemented